pytorch/rfcs/RFC-0005-structured-kernel-definitions.md

 One implication of this change is that the out parameter cannot be easily passed to existing public API that requires a mutable reference.
-This can be easily remedied by updating the existing APIs to accept const references and not only mutable references.
+This can be easily remedied by updating the existing APIs to accept const references and not only mutable references, or, if truly necessary, using a `const_cast` to get out of jail free.

+**Mutable reference removal has landed.**

 ### Type refinement